auburn-comp-math/grading_tool/README.md

 - Download the submissions (one zip file) from canvas to the same folder.
 - Prepare the test files in a directory, say ``/tests``, see the example tests for a reference.
 - Run the python file ``main.py``.
+- After grading, run the python file ``similarity_check`` to check the similarity between students' submissions.
+It will create webpages.

 ## Output